-- G.4 This landscape type is of apparent large and expansive scale as a result of the rolling valley sides, with extensive views encompassing and looking down onto the floodplain and river.
-The geometric field patterns contrast with the sinuous woods, which provides texture and create shadows on the valley side.
-This is a landscape of contrasts where the exposed upper valley sides contrast with the deep, hidden and wooded coombes. - G.5 Despite the intensity of agricultural production, the low noise levels, sense of naturalness arising from the presence of open downland, and absence of overt built human impact contribute to a sense of remoteness and tranquillity on the valley sides. - G.6 Roads frequently follow the valley side, above the floodplain, making these landscapes easily accessible on foot and by car.
+- G.3 This landscape type is of apparent large and expansive scale as a result of the large scale of the valleys and their open rolling valley sides, with extensive views encompassing and looking down onto the floodplain and river.
+The geometric field patterns, resulting from planned enclosure, contrast with the sinuous woods, which provides texture and create shadows on the valley side.
+This is a landscape of contrasts where the exposed upper valley sides contrast with the deep, hidden and wooded coombes. - G.4 Despite the intensity of agricultural production in less steep areas, the low noise levels, sense of 'naturalness' arising from the presence of open downland, and absence of overt built human impact contribute to a sense of remoteness and tranquillity across much of the valley sides. - G.5 Roads frequently follow the valley side, above the floodplain, making these landscapes easily accessible on foot and by car.
 Most notable in terms of access is the network of rural roads that link the villages along the lower valley sides and connect to areas of land in public ownership.
-There are also some areas of open access land coinciding with areas of chalk downland on the steeper valley sides. - G.7 Landmark buildings set against the imposing backdrop of steep valley sides have been a focus for artistic inspiration.
+There are also some areas of open access land coinciding with areas of chalk downland on the steeper valley sides. - G.6 Landmark buildings set against the imposing backdrop of steep valley sides have been a focus for artistic inspiration.
 Constable (1776-1837) painted Arundel Castle set on the valley side above the River Arun.
 The elegant Gothic chapel of Lancing College and the imposing medieval fortress of Amberley Castle have also formed subjects for paintings.